dnlluong/dnlluong.github.io/essays/smart-questions-reflect.md

 ## Do we think how we ask questions?

 When I ask a question do I really think how I ask the question.
 Most of the times, not really.
+I just ask the question the best I can to be able to get a response to a question.
+When I actually think about how I ask questions, I do realize there could be better ways and worse ways than the things I already do.
+People are willing to help if you ask, to have respect for their time, we should try make their time helping us the shortest and easiest that we possibly can.

 ## What’s a smart question?

-Stack Overflow, a question and answer site for programmers, is a great resource for anyone who may have issues with code or who may simply want to learn new or different methods of doing something.
-There I found examples of good questions and bad questions, which could probably be improved.
+Stack Overflow, a question and answer site for programmers, is an amazing resource.
+I'd like to say that 99% of programmers, at least from the U.S, have used or at least heard of Stack Overflow.
+With it having so many questions we can see good and bad of examples of people asking questions.
+The Good ones tend to get the responses that they wanted, while the bad ones might take a while to navigate what they want from the questions, or even being ignored entirely.

 In the following example, we examine the components of a decent question.
 In this case, the asker is trying to figure out a way to get the date of the previous month in Python.